ryanchao2012/airfly/README.md

     demo_sleep >> demo_templated
 ```

-`airfly` wraps required information including variables and imports into output snippet, and pass the specified value to `DAG` object.
+`airfly` wraps required information including variables and imports into output python script, and pass the specified value to `DAG` object.

 ## Exclude tasks from codegen